Salmon42/AndrejBillLottery/README.md

 >
 > Android App for Czech national bill lottery.
 >
-> Created as a bachelor thesis @ BUT FIT CZ.
+> Created as a bachelor thesis @ BUT FIT CZ in 2018.

 ---